Understanding Tool Permissions

 Common causes and solutions:

-- Authentication expired: Re-authorize the tool in Settings → Toolbox
+- Authentication expired: Re-authorize the tool in Tools (left menu bar)

 - Insufficient permissions: Check that you granted all required permissions during OAuth